rekhaDevs/samagragovernance.in/src/pages/team/index.md

       creating a proof point for an inclusive, holistic and high-performing low-income school.
 An opportunity to build on his previous experience working on the ground and create systemic change at scale brought him to Samagra.

-Currently, he leads the Samarth programme in Himachal Pradesh.
+      Akash is the Program Coordinator of the Samarth team in Himachal Pradesh and manages its daily operations.
     image: /img/aakash.jpg
     linkedInProfile: 'https://www.linkedin.com/in/akash-tyagi-b1151951'
     name: Akash Tyagi